efharkin/dnd-materials/notes.md

   activity and crown breaking
     - Maybe connection with haunted bank

-Questions for demon slayer:
-- Demons in general?
-- Do you think haunted bank is actually demonic?
-- What do you do?

 - Before dark elves were sent underground, Xandia was the site of an attempt by a demon lord to breach into the mortal realm.
 The king of the elves somehow sealed the demon lord off.
 Nobody wants to talk about this.
 Demon lord might